Eventide H9 Harmonizer Review

 H9 control app/software

 As you probably guessed by now, to be able to buy and download algorithms to the H9, you need a way to connect it to the Internet.
 The free H9 Control app for iOS connects to your H9 via Bluetooth.
-Unfortunately there’s still no Android app and I wouldn’t count on Eventide developing a decent one anytime soon from what I have read.
+Unfortunately, there’s still no Android app and I wouldn’t count on Eventide developing a decent one anytime soon from what I have read (read update below).
 If you don’t own an iOS product you can load the control software onto a PC or Mac and you can connect via USB so this isn’t solely for iOS owners.
 Having said that, the iOS app works extremely well and is so simple to use.
-Of course you wouldn’t be pulling your phone out during a gig to change presets (the footswitches can handle the task), but the app makes it extremely easy to set up your presets.
+Of course, you wouldn’t be pulling your phone out during a gig to change presets (the footswitches can handle the task), but the app makes it extremely easy to set up your presets.

 On the side of the pedal you will see a MIDI In and Out/Thru ports.
 This can give you a lot of flexibility in a live situation.
 You can program MIDI to load presets, change parameter values, set tempo, bypass and even control other Eventide pedals.
 So if you have another Eventide pedal you can actually link them together via MIDI and use the footswitches and knobs on one pedal to control the other.
 Nice feature if you already own multiple Eventide pedals.